Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Results

 In Table~\ref{tab:significance_table}, we quote the signal significances for $3$ TeV and $10$ TeV muon collider center-of-mass energies for various choices of our benchmark points for two different final states assuming an integrated luminosity of $100$ fb$^{-1}$.
 To estimate the signal significance ($\sigma$) and set a $2 \sigma$ exclusion limit we have used the following formula \cite{Cowan:2010js,Kumar:2015tna,Bhattiprolu:2020mwi}

 \bea \sigma \;=\; \sqrt{\,2 \left( S - B \ln\!\left(1 + \frac{S}{B}\right) \right)} . \eea

-where, $S$ is number of signal events and $B$ is that for the background at a given integrated luminosity.
-While estimating the significance we have also taken into account the appropriate branching ratio ($57\%$) for $h \to b \bar{b}$ decay to get the actual number of signal events.
+{where $S$ and $B$ refer to the number of signal and background events obtained after applying the selection criteria mentioned earlier at a given integrated luminosity. }

+While estimating the significance we have also taken into account the appropriate branching ratio ($57\%$) for $h \to b \bar{b}$ decay to get the actual number of signal events. { The number of background events $B$ is estimated using the total $b \bar{b} \nu \bar\nu $ event sample, and not adding the contributions of the individual background processes.}

 The increase in significance for BP2 compared to BP1 is due to higher signal cross section at this benchmark point even though the mass of the pVLL in the $t/u$-channel propagator is higher.
 Also one has a better estimate of the signal significance for the set of BPs corresponding to dark photon mass 50 GeV compared to that for dark photon mass 90 GeV as the cross section for $h \gamma_d$ production is expected to increase with decreasing dark photon mass.